My-pleasure/oam-crd-migration/README.md

 - [x] [a golang script](https://github.com/elastic/cloud-on-k8s/issues/2196) to remove old versions from CRD `status.storedVersions`

 # User guide for appconfig examples
+This guide is for appconfig CRD version migration proess, but it is not complete.
+You can refer to the [document](./sample/README.md) for another demo.
 ## Pre-requisites
 - Clusters with old versions of CRD
     ```